kwasniew/hyperbook/README.md

 * complex tooling to make everything work
 * layers upon layers of abstraction on top of the browser
 * elaborate performance tricks to improve performance
-* unpredictable mix of side-effects and application logic
+* code mixing side-effects and application logic
 * testing techniques encouraging monkey patching the language

 ## What is your elevator pitch?